VsVim/VsVim/README.md

-### Welcome to VsVim
+VsVim
+===

+VsVim is a free vim emulator for Visual Studio 2012 through 2017.

+AppVeyor Status: [![Build status](https://ci.appveyor.com/api/projects/status/gf5rlu19syrja9lr)](https://ci.appveyor.com/project/jaredpar/vsvim)

+## Developing

+This project requires Visual Studio 2017 to be editted.
+Make sure to install the F# and Visual Studio extension work load.

+When developing please make sure to follow the [coding guidelines](https://github.com/jaredpar/VsVim/blob/master/Documentation/CodingGuidelines.md)

+## License

 All code in this project is covered under the Apache 2 license a copy of which is available in the same directory under the name License.txt.

-AppVeyor Status: [![Build status](https://ci.appveyor.com/api/projects/status/gf5rlu19syrja9lr)](https://ci.appveyor.com/project/jaredpar/vsvim)

-### Building

-1. Install the Visual Studio SDK
-2. Open the Solution VsVim.sln
-3. Build

-VsVim.sln will work with any version of Visual Studio since 2010.
-The SKU must be professional or higher due to the use of VSIX projects.

 ### Latest Builds